-I have read, understand an Ethics and Business Condu nd agree to comply with the letter and intent of this Code of act.
+I have read, understand and agree to comply with the letter and intent of this Code of

+Ethics and Business Conduct.

 Witness Signature of Employee

 Print name

 Date

 POLICY AND PROCEDURES FOR TRADING BY INSIDERS

 Most publicly traded companies have policies creating certain restrictions in the trading of the shares of the company during times where certain employees, officers and/or directors either have or could be thought to have sensitive information about the company.